Certified Identity Risk Manager

 Application Process

-Interested candidates may submit an application which includes a qualifying point system to ensure candidates have the required experience and knowledge level and a written statement to assess a candidate’s risk management and communication skills.
+Interested candidates may submit an application which includes a pre-qualifying point system to ensure candidates have the required experience and education, and requires a written statement to assess a candidate’s risk management and communication skills.

-To be certified, an applicant must be 1) an IMI member, 2) an experienced identity risk management professional with 100 qualifying points and a minimum of 4 years professional experience in one or more Critical Risk Domains, and 3) submit a written application for assessment.
+To be certified, an applicant must be 1) an IMI member, 2) an identity risk management professional with 60 qualifying points based on experience and education, and 3) submit a written application for assessment.